cotes2020/jekyll-theme-chirpy/_posts/01AWS/Management/MWAA.md

 - makes it easy for you to build and manage the workflows in the cloud.

 <font color=red> Scaling </font>
-- use the same familiar Airflow platform with <font color=blue> improved scalability, availability, and security </font>
+- use the same familiar Airflow platform with <font color=LightSlateBlue> improved scalability, availability, and security </font>
   - without the operational burden of having to manage the underlying infrastructure.
 - uses the Apache Celery Executor to automatically scale workers as needed for the environment.
   - scales capacity up to meet demand